faizak2521/faizak2521/README.md

 About Me

-Hello, I’m Faiza Khan and currently attending college.
+Hello, I’m Faiza Khan, currently attending Lewis University, majoring in Computer Science with a strong concentration in SWE.
 I'm passionate about what I learn and do; an aspiring coder eager to make a mark in the world of technology.

 Skills
-- Proficient: Python, C
+- Proficient: Python, C/C++, HTML, CSS, JS, Node
-- Learning: C++, HTML
-- Tools: Github, CodeAcademy, LeetCode
+- Tools: GitHub, VS Code, LeetCode

 Future Goals
-- I want to get my Masters Degree in Computer Science
+- I want to get my Master's Degree in Computer Science
-- I'd like to dive into software development.
+- Become a Software Engineer who is involved in continuous growth and learning.
 - Contribute to open-source projects to broaden my expertise and give back to the community.

 <!---